 A cluster is a group of machines, nodes, that work together - in this case, they are part of a Kubernetes cluster.
 Kubernetes cluster can be of any size - a single node cluster would consist of one machine that hosts the Kubernetes control-plane (exposing API and maintaining the cluster) and that cluster can then be expanded with up to 5000 nodes total, as of Kubernetes v1.18.

 We'll use k3d to create a group of docker containers that run k3s.
 The installation instructions, or at least a link to them, are in part 0.
-Creating our very own Kubernetes cluster is a single command.
+The reason for using k3d is because it is enables us to create a cluster without worrying about virtual machines or physical machines.
+With k3d our basic cluster will look like this:

 $ k3d cluster create -a 2